joshbohm37/Flip-segment-clock/docs/index.md

 # Flip-Segment Clock

-This is a custom designed electromechanical flip segment clock.
-Using stm32-based control in conjuction with a highly accurate RTC module and network time synchronization over WiFi using [NTP](https://www.ntppool.org/en/).
+This is a custom-designed electromechanical flip segment clock.
+It uses a STM32-based controller in conjunction with a highly accurate RTC module and network time synchronization over Wi-Fi using [NTP](https://www.ntppool.org/en/).

 ## Project Goals